 - Student Card

-To book an appointment to register with the Police please go to the Student Desk in the Student Centre on Park or Avenue Campus to make an appointment.
+To book an appointment to register with the Police please go to the Student Information Desk in the Learning Hub to make an appointment.
 Alternatively you can book an appointment directly with Northamptonshire Police Overseas Visitor Registration Office on 03000 111 222 ext.
 344054 or 07557 775009.

 Further information on registering with the Police can be found at GOV.UK.